TheWavetableProject/wavetable_pico/docs/macos_with_screen.md

 1. Paste in the command `screen /dev/tty.usbmodem0000000000001 115200`, ensuring there are two spaces.
 1. Press enter.
 There should be no text on the screen.

 Now, you are ready to control your Wavetable!
 The valid commands are listed below.
+To use one, just type the command, then the number(s), and press enter. **No text will appear while you are typing.**

 | Command                | Description                                                |
 |------------------------|------------------------------------------------------------|